-If a host employer has overall responsibility for construction at the worksite, then it is both a host employer and controlling contractor.
+If a host employer has overall responsibility for construction at the worksite, then they are both a host employer and a controlling contractor.

-The subcontractor is the junior or secondary contractor who contracts with the controlling or "prime" contractor perform some or all of contractual-obligations under the prime contract.
+The subcontractor is the junior or secondary contractor who contracts with the controlling or "prime" contractor to perform some or all contractual-obligations under the prime contract.

 The entry employer is usually a subcontractor who directs workers to enter a confined space for work or rescue.

-The rule makes the controlling contractor, rather than the host employer, the primary point of contact for information about permit spaces at the work site.
-The host employer must provide information it has about permit spaces at the work site to the controlling contractor, who then passes it on to the employers whose employees will enter the spaces (entry employers).
+The rule makes the controlling contractor, rather than the host employer, the primary point of contact for information about permit spaces at the worksite.
+The host employer must provide information about permit spaces at the worksite to the controlling contractor, who then passes it on to the employers whose employees will enter the spaces (entry employers).

-Likewise, entry employers must give the controlling contractor information about their entry program and hazards they encounter in the space, and the controlling contractor passes that information on to other entry employers and back to the host.
+Likewise, entry employers must give the controlling contractor information about their entry program and the hazards they encounter in the space.
+The controlling contractor then passes that information on to other entry employers and back to the host.
 As mentioned above, the controlling contractor is also responsible for making sure employers outside a space know not to create hazards in the space, and that entry employers working in a space at the same time do not create hazards for one another’s workers.

-There are 5 key requirements in the new construction rule, and several areas where OSHA has clarified existing requirements.
+There are five key requirements in the new construction rule, and several areas where OSHA has clarified existing requirements.
 The five new requirements include:

 In addition, OSHA has added provisions to the construction rule that clarifies existing requirements in the General Industry standard.
 These include: